Maximum a Posteriori Inference of Random Dot Product Graphs via Conic Programming

+As with any inference technique, the MAP estimate $\bm{P}^*$ varies with the observed realization $\bm{A}$; given a nondegenerate true edge probability matrix $\bm{P}$, \emph{any} simple undirected graph is realizable, including the empty graph.
+As such, we cannot expect to prove deterministic bounds on inference performance; probabilistic results are more reasonable.

 The constraints of \cref{prob:reg} are of semidefinite program (SDP) type, but the objective function is nonlinear.
 The problem can be rewritten as a convex cone program.
 Introducing new variables $\alpha_{ij} \le \log P_{ij}$ for $i \neq j$ and $\beta_{ij} \le \log(1-P_{ij})$ for $i \neq j$, and noting that at optimality these inequalities turn into equalities, we can express the original objective function in a manifestly convex form.
 We can encode these inequalities with exponential cones.
-Conveniently, these inequalities also automatically enforce the inequality constraints $0 \le P_{ij} \le 1$.
+Conveniently, including these inequalities for all $i \neq j$ also automatically enforces the inequality constraints $0 \le P_{ij} \le 1$.
 We state the definitions of the primal and dual exponential cones below for reference \cite{mosek}. \begin{definition}[exponential cones] The \emph{primal exponential cone} is the set